 Don Reno was one of the greatest banjo players of all-time.
 I got into his style heavily when I was around 17-18 years old, absorbing as much of it as I could.
-His single-string runs, thumb brush strokes, and enhanced chordal knowledge was something that appealed to me greatly.
+His single-string runs, thumb brush strokes, and enhanced chordal knowledge was something that greatly appealed to me.
 It was like bluegrass, rock, and jazz all thrown into one.

-Here is a lick I got from “Banjo Signal,” and then created my own variations on.
+This is a lick I got from Don Reno’s recording of “Banjo Signal,” and then created my own variations on.
 You can hear what I did with them in my “Grandfather’s Clock” recording and my “Old Spinning Wheel” recording as well (I’ll link to those below).

 This idea is called SIXTHS.
 A Sixth is when you take a note in a scale, play it and the note six steps apart within the scale.
 For example, if you were in the key of C, the C major scale is C D E F G A B.